aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkbox/_index.md

 ```

 Gets checkbox' value.
-[CheckValueType](../../com.aspose.cells/checkvaluetype).
+See [CheckValueType](../../com.aspose.cells/checkvaluetype).
 NOTE: This member is now obsolete.
 Instead, please use CheckBox.CheckValueType property.
 This property will be removed 12 months later since June 2010.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int